gletort/FishFeats/docs/Step-by-step.md

 Wait for the segmentation to be calculated (0.103 min on the test image).

 When it is finished, a new layer is added to the view, called `assignedRNA2`.
-The center of each RNA spot is displayed as a Napari point in white.
+The center of each RNA spot is displayed as a napari point in white.
 Two new panels have been added to the right side interface of the `RNAs` option.
 You can change the points size with the interface in the right side, as well as colored them by specific properties, in the `Point display` part in `EditRNA2` panel.